Queries as Python Code with SQLAlchemy's Expression Language

 Let's quickly become familiar with the basic structure of SQLAlchemy's query API.
 SQLAlchemy session objects have a

-query() method which accepts the raw class of a data model we've previously defined.
+query() method that accepts the raw class of a data model we've previously defined.
 Below are the humble beginnings of a query to run on

 Customer model; or in other words, a query on the customers SQL table: